MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-complete-the-configuration-questionnaire.md

 ---
 # How to: Complete the Configuration Questionnaire
 You use the setup questionnaire to structure and document a detailed discussion about the customer’s specific needs.
-You also use it to collect setup data from the customer to configure the relevant ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> setup tables, such as the general ledger, inventory, and customers.
+You also use it to collect setup data from the customer to configure the relevant [!INCLUDE[d365fin](includes/d365fin_md.md)] setup tables, such as the general ledger, inventory, and customers.

 > [!NOTE]
 >  You can also create your own setup questionnaire to meet your needs.